Primary Education, PGCE

 Postgraduate Certificate in Education (PGCE, including a recommendation for Qualified Teacher Status and Master's-level credits) OR Professional Graduate Certificate in Education (PGCE, including a recommendation for Qualified Teacher Status)

-This programme will enable you to develop the knowledge, understanding and skills needed to teach in primary schools, particularly those in the urban inner-city.
-You will be required to train in two consecutive age phases, Foundation/Key Stage 1, or Key
+The PGCE Primary (postgraduate and professional routes) will enable students to develop the knowledge, understanding and skills needed to teach in primary schools, particularly those in the urban inner-city.

-The programme is run in partnership with schools.
-You will spend a minimum of 24 weeks in a primary school, including extended experience in two schools, plus further opportunities in a range of educational contexts.
+One of the strengths of our provision is our partnership with schools.
+Students will spend a minimum of 24 weeks in a primary school, including extended experience in two schools, plus further opportunities in a range of educational contexts.

 1 year full-time